Quantized topological transport mediated by the long-range couplings

-Such bending of the waveguides gives rise to the $z$-dependent couplings depicted in Fig.~\ref{Fig.4}(b).
-Here, the effective couplings $J_{1,2}$, $t_{1,2}$, $\kappa$ and detunings $u_{1,2}$ are recovered by computing the eigenmodes of a pair of waveguides and tracking the splitting between the modes, which quantifies the strength of the coupling.
-The obtained values of the couplings justify the use of the degenerate perturbation theory for the chosen detuning $\Delta$.
+Such bending of the waveguides gives rise to the $z$-dependent couplings as further analyzed in the Supplementary Materials.
+To calculate these dependencies, we first obtain the couplings $J (dx)$, $\gamma (dy)$, $\kappa$ at perfect degeneracy ($\Delta = 0$) as functions of respective waveguide spatial displacements from the eigenmodes of respective waveguide pairs, tracking the splitting between the modes which quantifies the strength of the couplings.
+Substituting $\gamma (dy)$, $\kappa$ and $\Delta$ into the effective couplings $t_{1,2}$ and detunings $u_{1,2}$ and using specific modulations $dx(\tau), dy(\tau)$, we arrive to the results in Fig.~\ref{Fig.4}(b).

 Next we simulate numerically the spectrum for a lattice consisting of $14$ unit cells [Fig.~\ref{Fig.4}(c)] and observe a good agreement with the tight-binding result using numerically calculated couplings (see Supplementary Materials for details).
-The spectrum shows left-and right-localized topological edge states traversing the complete bandgap in the opposite directions, indicating the presence of the quantized pump.
+The spectrum shows left-and right-localized topological edge states traversing the complete bandgap in the opposite directions, indicating the presence of topological pump.
 Moreover, the spectrum in this case features a particularly large bandgap, facilitating quantized transport for smaller lattices and shorter modulation periods with the greater robustness to the disorder.

+Finally, the tight-binding simulation of topological pumping in Fig.~\ref{Fig.4}(d) shows the asymmetric spreading of the initial point-like excitation projected onto the lower Bloch band for the array consisting of $14$ unit cells with the modulation period $L = 50$~cm.
+The center-of-mass trajectory of the intensity distribution in Fig.~\ref{Fig.4}(e) (black curve) shows quantized transport and follows quite closely the trajectory of the respective Wannier center (red dashed curve) with the total shift of $1.0068$ unit cells per modulation period.
+Figures~\ref{Fig.4}(d,e) feature many parallels with Fig.~\ref{Fig.3}(a), even though the former describes a realistic model with the detunings and non-harmonic coupling dependencies on $\tau$, while the latter~-- a simple model with harmonic coupling modulation without detunings.
+This can be attributed to the adiabatic regime of the pumping with similar adiabaticity parameters $\alpha = \delta L$, where $\delta$ is the bandgap size, as well as the validity of the degenerate perturbation theory.